Daniel Webster (Florida politician): Tenure

-In 2008 Webster sponsored SB 2400 in the Florida Senate requiring that all women planning to undergo an abortion receive an ultrasound, but giving them a choice of whether to see the live images of the fetus.
+In 2008, Webster sponsored SB 2400 in the Florida Senate, requiring that all women planning to undergo an abortion receive an ultrasound, but giving them a choice of whether to see the live images of the fetus.
 He argued that it would give women more medical information before receiving an abortion, and said if that changed some women's minds, it would make him happy.
 Opponents said the measure would be an invasion of privacy.
-The bill did not pass the Senate at that time, but later became law.
+The bill did not pass the Senate then, but later became law.
 He also sponsored a law that would have required minors to notify their legal guardians before receiving an abortion.
 It has been alleged that Webster does not believe in the right to have an abortion following rape or incest.
 When questioned by a reporter on the topic, Webster declines to comment.
-He eventually said that this was an issue being used to distract from the real issue, which was that "Washington is broken."
+He eventually said that this was an issue being used to distract from the real problem, which was that "Washington is broken."